 California has been one of the most progressive states when it comes to the legalization of marijuana.
 In fact, its use is legal for both medicinal and recreational purposes, but there are still many rules regarding its use and sale.
 And, of course, it is important to note that federal law still makes possession of marijuana for any reason illegal.
-That’s why you should read up about California’s cannabis laws before you make a mistake that could leave you in need of a Vista marijuana lawyer.
+That’s why you should read up about California’s cannabis laws before you make a mistake that could leave you in need of a marijuana criminal lawyer.

 California Marijuana Laws Limit Where You Can Smoke

 Just because marijuana use is legal in California doesn’t mean you can just go anywhere in the state and smoke it.
 First of all, it is only legal to use on private property, so you cannot smoke on the sidewalk, beach, at a park, or any other public space.
 Second, certain private places are prohibited from allowing patrons to smoke on the premises.
 These include anywhere selling tobacco or alcohol, so tobacco shops and bars cannot permit marijuana use.

 Just like it is both illegal to drive drunk and illegal to drink a beer while driving even if you’re not drunk, California’s marijuana rules make it illegal to drive while high and with an open container of marijuana even if you’re not high.
 Driving under the influence is a very serious charge whether it involves marijuana or alcohol and you should always fight this charge with the help of a top Vista cannabis lawyer.
 It’s worth noting that there is no legal limit for the amount of marijuana a person can use before being considered high, so even saying to a police officer that you only smoked a puff or two can be used as evidence against you.